Stability in Online Coalition Formation: Related Work

 In addition, a recent series of work considers deviation dynamics for hedonic games, which constitute another time-dependent model of coalition formation \citep[see, e.g.,][]{BFFMM18a,BBW21b,CMM19a}.
 In particular, ASHGs and close variants are studied in depth \citep{BMM22a,BBK23a,BBT22a,BuSu23a}.

-From the literature on online algorithms, most related to our setting is online matching, which originates from the seminal paper by \citet{KVV90a}. \citet{HuTr22a} very recently survey this line of work.
-Matchings can be seen as a variant of hedonic games, where coalitions are restricted to be of size at most~$2$.
-Different to our work, the input instances are bipartite and only one side of the agents appears online.
+From the literature on online algorithms, online matching is the most related to our setting, which originates from the seminal paper by \citet{KVV90a}. \citet{HuTr22a} survey this line of work.
+Matchings can be seen as a variant of hedonic games, where coalitions are restricted to size at most~$2$.
+Different to our work, the input instances are bipartite, and only one side of the agents appears online.
 The objective in online matching is usually to find a matching of maximum cardinality or weight. \citet{KVV90a} introduce the famous ranking algorithm, which achieves a competitive ratio of $1-\nicefrac{1}{e}$.
-Subsequent work considers related models with edge weights, all agents arriving online, or nonbipartite matching \citep{FKM+09a,WaWo15a,HKT+18a}.
+Subsequent work considers related models with edge weights, all agents arriving online, or non-bipartite matching \citep{FKM+09a,WaWo15a,HKT+18a,EFGT22a}.
 While it is possible to achieve the competitive ratio of $1-\nicefrac{1}{e}$ in the weighted setting \citep{FKM+09a}, this is usually impossible if all agents arrive online \citep{WaWo15a,HKT+18a}.
+Closest to our setting is the work by \citet{EFGT22a}.
+They show an optimal bound of $\nicefrac{5}{12}$ for maximum weight matching in general graphs in the online random arrival setting and provide an algorithm that matches this bound asymptotically.

-Additionally, stability has been considered for online matching to some extent. \citet{Dova22a} extends the prominent stability notion by \citet{GaSh62a} to an online setting, and shows that her extension can always be satisfied.
-Still, her model has several conceptual differences to the online models discussed thus far.
+Additionally, stability has been considered for online matching to some extent. \citet{Dova22a} extends stability according to \citet{GaSh62a} to an online setting and shows that her extension can always be satisfied.
+Still, her model has several conceptual differences from the online models discussed thus far.
 Most notably, agents do not have to be matched immediately (but suffer from a discount in utility if matched later) and may arrive in batches.
+Moreover, \citet{GLMV19a} study a two-stage process for school choice with the goal of preserving stability.
+While this is generally impossible, they present efficient algorithms that maximize the number of additionally matched agents or minimize the number of reallocations compared to the matching of the first stage.
+More loosely related, \citet{BeSa23a} touch upon an online model for recommender systems, where they---mostly experimentally---investigate stability.